manucaralmo/GlowCookies/README.md

 And that's it.
 Now there are certain parameters that you can change to customize your banner.

 1. `bannerPosition` (left or right) Left default
+2. `btn1Text` You can choose the text of the main button.
 2. `colorBtn1` You can choose the color of the main button.
 3. `colorTextoBtn1` You can choose the color of the main button text.
 4. `bannerDescription` You can choose the text that appears on the banner.
 The default text is: "Utilizamos cookies propias y de terceros para personalizar el contenido y para analizar el tráfico de la web."